Visual Arts

 Public Art

 The OFA has a long history of supporting public art projects.
-Most public art supported by the OFA takes place during ARTS FIRST, the annual spring festival that celebrates the creativity of students, faculty and affiliates at Harvard.
-Public art submissions for the festival are open to everyone in the Harvard Community; applications are generally available in the fall.
-Find out more on the public art page.
+Most public art supported by the OFA takes place during Arts Fest, the annual spring festival that celebrates the creativity of students, faculty and affiliates at Harvard.
+The program is currently on pause for the 2025-26 academic year.